Scale your documentation with schemas, validation, remote sources, and CI/CD pipelines. Perfect for teams that need content governance.

 ImplementContentSourcefor any content origin:

-from bengal.content_layer import ContentSource, ContentEntry
+from bengal.content.sources import ContentSource, ContentEntry

 class MyCustomSource(ContentSource):